 Have you heard the saying, "birds of a feather flock together" to describe how we tend to socialize with people who are most like us?
-Researchers at Dartmouth University were intrigued and wanted to see if they could predict degree of friendship based on brain function.
+Researchers at Dartmouth College wanted to test this idea and determine whether they could predict degree of friendship based on brain activity.
 They asked University students to identify close friends, friends of friends, and distant acquaintances.
 Participants then viewed videos while undergoing MRI.
-Brain activity among best friends was disarmingly similar, and researchers could predict who was friends with whom.
-Lead author, Thalia Wheatley, explains: "We found that the further you go out in the (social) network, at least up to three degrees of separation, then the less similar you are in terms of the way you see the world."
-(Discover Magazine, 1/30/18) http://blogs.discovermagazine.com/d-brief/2018/01/30/best-friends-brain-processing/#.WpBqjBPwZBz)(
+Researchers found that brain activity among best friends was disarmingly similar, and that they could predict who was friends with whom!
+According to lead author of the study, Thalia Wheatley, "We found that the further you go out in the (social) network, at least up to three degrees of separation, then the less similar you are in terms of the way you see the world."
+(Discover Magazine, 1/30/18) http://blogs.discovermagazine.com/d-brief/2018/01/30/best-friends-brain-processing/#.Wp8ud0xFybj Fun Fact About Baltimore The American National Anthem was inspired by the events at the Battle of Baltimore, one of the key moments in the War of 1812.
+Source: Baltimore Magazine